 You have found yourself called into a new role of supervisor.
 You are now responsible for – not only your own impact but – that the performance of your people.
 Your day-to-day dealings may now include more issues, higher intensity, greater challenges in people and levels of authority…and great opportunity to help people see how they make a difference and engage them in doing it better!

-The Introduction to Supervision program is a comprehensive, three-day study of the challenges and skills of supervision.
+The Skills for Supervising and Managing program is a comprehensive, three-day study of the challenges and skills of supervision.
 It offers the opportunity to participate in and learn from a wide range of discussions, role plays, demonstrations, case studies and real-life problem-solving situations.
 Activities, lectures and videos are used to emphasize and illustrate key points.

 Click here to download a PDF program brochure including an overview, benefits, facilitator information and other program details.